 The information monopoly of the authorities on television may soon end.
 It was known before that the Western allies wanted this, but now they have moved from hints to public demands.
 On November 2, G7 ambassadors reported on their meeting with representatives of Ukrainian media and the National Council on Television and Radio Broadcasting.

-“We discussed the current media landscape and the value of supporting high-quality, independent and pluralistic broadcasting as a necessity for the sustainability of Ukraine,” the ambassadors said.
+“We discussed the current media landscape and the value of supporting high-quality, independent and pluralistic broadcasting as a necessity for Ukraine’s sustainability,” the ambassadors said.

 Pluralism instead of monopoly